infiniflow/ragflow/api/python_api_reference.md

   - `"frequency penalty"`, `float` Similar to presence penalty, this reduces the model’s tendency to repeat the same words.
   - `"max_token"`, `int` This sets the maximum length of the model’s output, measured in the number of tokens (words or pieces of words).
 - `"prompt"` : Instructions for the LLM to follow.
-  - `"similarity_threshold"`: `float` We use hybrid similarity score to evaluate distance between two lines of text.
+  - `"similarity_threshold"`: `float` A score to evaluate distance between two lines of text.
 It's weighted keywords similarity and vector cosine similarity.
 If the similarity between query and chunk is less than this threshold, the chunk will be filtered out.
 Defaults to `0.2`.
-  - `"keywords_similarity_weight"`: `float` We use hybrid similarity score to evaluate distance between two lines of text.
-It's weighted keywords similarity and vector cosine similarity or rerank score (0~1).
+  - `"keywords_similarity_weight"`: `float` It's weighted keywords similarity and vector cosine similarity or rerank score (0~1).
 Defaults to `0.7`.
-  - `"top_n"`: `int` Not all the chunks whose similarity score is above the 'simialrity threashold' will be feed to LLMs.
+  - `"top_n"`: `int` Not all the chunks whose similarity score is above the 'similarity threshold' will be feed to LLMs.
 LLM can only see these 'Top N' chunks.
 Defaults to `8`.
   - `"variables"`: `list[dict[]]` If you use dialog APIs, the variables might help you chat with your clients with different strategies.
-The variables are used to fill-in the 'System' part in prompt in order to give LLM a hint.
+The variables are used to fill in the 'System' part in prompt in order to give LLM a hint.
 The 'knowledge' is a very special variable which will be filled-in with the retrieved chunks.
 All the variables in 'System' should be curly bracketed.
 Defaults to `[{"key": "knowledge", "optional": True}]`
   - `"rerank_model"`: `str` If it is not specified, vector cosine similarity will be used; otherwise, reranking score will be used.
 Defaults to `""`.
   - `"empty_response"`: `str` If nothing is retrieved in the knowledge base for the user's question, this will be used as the response.
 To allow the LLM to improvise when nothing is retrieved, leave this blank.
 Defaults to `None`.
   - `"opener"`: `str` The opening greeting for the user.
 Defaults to `"Hi!
 I am your assistant, can I help you?"`.